twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/encryption.md

 $ chezmoi cd
 ```

-Generate an age private key encrypted with a passphrase with the command:
+Generate an age private key encrypted with a passphrase in the file
+`key.txt.age` with the command:

 ```console
 $ age-keygen | age --passphrase > key.txt.age